Kaiserouo/Apex-Legends-Titanfall-Auto-Shader-Blender-Addon/README.md

 **Make sure to `Apex Shader > Set Core Apex Shader blender file path` before doing any shading, to use the pre-existing `Cores Apex Shader` from `Apex Shader.blend` !**
 > I used the blender shader file (credit CoReArtZz) found in https://www.reddit.com/r/apexlegends/comments/jtg4a7/basic_guide_to_render_apex_legends_models_in/
 > If that file link (Google Drive) is no longer available, make an issue on Github or leave a comment in the demo video regarding this.
+> You can set the default path in `config.py`, so you don't have to set the path every time.

 **Do note that this is just a tool.** Learn how to shade legends manually before using this tool.